-Ordinary income dividends received by an individual shareholder from a regulated investment company such as the trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the trust itself.
+Ordinary income dividends received by an individual unitholder from a regulated investment company such as the trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the trust itself.
 These special rules relating to the taxation of ordinary income dividends from regulated investment companies generally apply to taxable years beginning before January 1, 2011.
-The trust will provide notice to its shareholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.
+The trust will provide notice to its unitholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.

 In-Kind Distributions.
-Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem shares or when your trust terminates.
+Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or up to 30 business days before your trust terminates.
 This distribution is subject to taxation and you will recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.